North American Datum of 1983 (NAD83)

 - NAD83 (1991, HARN, HPGN): High Accuracy Reference Network (HARN) and High Precision Geodetic Network reworked geodetic datums from 1986 to 1997

-NAD83 (CORS96): Continually Operating Reference Stations (CORS) are comprised of permanently operating Global Positioning System (GPS) receivers
+NAD83 (CORS96): Continually Operating Reference Stations (CORS) are composed of permanently operating Global Positioning System (GPS) receivers

 - NAD83 (NSRS 2007, 2011): National Spatial Reference System and current survey standard using multi-year adjusted locations based on GNSS from the CORS.

 What’s Next?
 A New Horizontal Datum in 2022

 Surveyors, mappers, and anyone in the geography profession use NAD27, NAD83, and WGS84 are commonly used geodetic datums in North America.

 Surveyors now rely almost exclusively on the Global Positioning System (GPS) to identify locations on the Earth and incorporate them into existing geodetic datums.

 The National Geodetic Survey has already indicated that it will be replacing NAVD88 and NAD83 in 2022 – because it is non-geocentric by about 2.2 meters.

 The new reference frames (geometric and geopotential) will rely primarily Global Navigation Satellite Systems (GNSS) such as the Global Positioning System (GPS) as well as an updated and time-tracked geoid model.